Suneori Amagoi Rain Praying Festival in Tsurugashima City in the Western area of Saitama within commutable distance of Tokyo.

-The Suneori Amagoi Rain Praying Festival, which started in 1781, has been awarded a number of cultural and festival accolades.
+The Suneori Amagoi Rain Praying Festival, which started in 1781, holds a number of cultural and festival accolades.
 The awards include the prestigious and coveted city designated intangible folk cultural asset.
 Another is the equally distinguished grand prize for the best hometown events.
-Both of these were awarded by the Japanese Government.
-In recent years, the rain praying festival is only conducted once every four years due to a decline in the number of farmers.
-The next one is this coming Sunday August 7th 2016 from 1 pm and will be carried out regardless of weather conditions.
+The Japanese Government bestowed both of these awards.

 Time: 1 pm to 5 pm

-Where: Area from Shirahige Shrine to Kandachiga Pond, Tsurugashima City, Saitama
+Where: The area from Shirahige Shrine to Kandachiga Pond, Tsurugashima City, Saitama

 Access: Approximately 43 minutes from Ikebukuro Station in Tokyo.
 15 minute walk from Tobu Tojo Line Wakaba Station.
 See maps and access photos below

-If you can’t make the festival this year, don’t worry – you can watch it live on http://www.ustream.tv/channnel/tsurugashimacity-tv
+If you can’t make the festival, don’t worry – you can watch it live on https://www.ustream.tv/channnel/tsurugashimacity-tv

 If you understand Japanese, here is a video about the festival and its background.
 Below that is a nice piece with English subtitles.